igorskyflyer/igorskyflyer/TESTIMONIALS.md

 ## Pixel-Perfect Design from a Photoshop Template

 > “_Igor translated a complex web-design to a perfect HTML and CSS template.
-It was great a great experience to work with him again._”
+It was great experience to work with him again._”
 >
 > ---
 >